namiwang/namiwang.github.io/about.md

 ## as a novelist

-- I publish some of my novels at 围炉（[weilu.community](https://weilu.community)）
+- I publish some of my short stories at 圍爐（[weilu.community](https://weilu.community)）

 <!-- # communities